hacks/ibe2016/README.md

 This repo includes some template exploit scripts for you to get started.

+First run `no_aslr.sh`.
+Then complete the `vuln_x_local.py` exploit.
+To find the shellcode address, just run the program a few times and see the address printed.
+Then you can run this exploit with `./vuln_x_local.py | ./vuln`.
+Then you can easily fill out the remote exploit and try running it.
+You just need to point it at a server hosting the vuln service.

 ## Troubleshooting

 If bash says it can't find the file when you try to execute them, it's